 Group

 2017 2016

 Number Number

-5% to less than 10% of the Group's capital resources - -
+the Group's capital resources - -

-10% to less than 15% of the Group's capital resources - -
+n 15% of the Group's capital resources - -

 The Group has a high quality, well diversified credit portfolio, with 59% of the gross loans and other receivables in domestic mortgage loans and a further 7% in overseas mortgage loans, primarily in New Zealand.
 Overseas loans account for 14% of loans and advances.